On separate page: Status Report, Sep. 2019

 “William Lobane appears in 1564 as tenant in Drumderfit in the Black Isle, where the family were so long tenants that the local proverb says ‘as old as the Lobans of Drumderfit.’ . . .
 It seems more likely that the Morayshire and Banffshire Lobbans are of a different origin. ”

 He further hypothesized that LOBAN 2 originated from a progenitor from France, who arrived in 1534 with the Abbott of Kinloss, that this man “Scottished” his name to Loban, and that his descendants settled in Banffshire and neighboring Elgin/Moray and Aberdeen.
+This specific hypothesis has not been supported by DNA data, but it does seem that the founder was from the Continent, perhaps a century earlier.
 Malcolm Lobban (see his book, p.
 11) adds to the potential continental European origin by noting the large number of Flemish people who settled in Scotland over a 600 year period and held positions of influence, including sovereigns of Scotland.
 The University of St. Andrews is actively researching the Flemish influence, which extended throughout our Northeast Scotland area.
-On the basis of a small amount of evidence, we have revised the hypothesis to propose that the founder was a Flemish immigrant, possibly in the early 1400s.
+On the basis of a small amount of Y-DNA evidence, we have revised the hypothesis to propose that the founder was a Flemish immigrant, possibly in the early 1400s.
 The results of our first year of work testing these hypotheses are presented in the Status Report, Sep.
 2019.

-We knew that it is unlikely that further written evidence about the proposed progenitor will be found, given the destruction of Catholic Church records after the Reformation.
-However, we realized that we might get evidence for some aspects of these hypotheses from study of Y-DNA, and we put out a call for Lobban males anywhere to contact us.
-We also actively sought DNA donors.
-For more on the Y-DNA project see the Y-DNA Project pages and the Progress Report, Sep.
+We knew that it is unlikely that further written evidence about the proposed progenitor will be found, given the destruction of Catholic Church records after the Reformation, and the general dearth of records before 1600.
+However, we realized that we might get evidence for some aspects of these hypotheses from study of Y-DNA; for more on the Y-DNA project see the Y-DNA Project pages and the Progress Report, Sep.
 2019.

 Logan vs Loban

 Several people have considered the relationship between Logans and Lobans in this part of Scotland.
 Of course, Logan is a widespread name with probably many origins.
 However, in the Drumderfit story (above) both names are mentioned in the same breath.
-Malcolm Lobban, in his 2008 book, The Scottish Surname LOBBAN, has summarized the evidence, including that in Major G.J.N.
-Logan Home’s book on the genealogy of the Drumderfit Logans, and concluded that Loban might actually be the earlier name.
-There are examples of this orthographic switch in the family records mentioned in this web site (e.g., South African Logan line), and it may have been widespread in the centuries before records.
+Malcolm Lobban, in his 2008 book, The Scottish Surname LOBBAN, has summarized the evidence, and concluded that Loban might actually be the earlier name.
+Indeed there is a record of one of the tenants at Drumderfit being a Loban.
+There are examples of this orthographic switch in the family records mentioned in this web site (e.g., South African Logan line), and it appears to have been widespread in the centuries before records; a detailed essay on this is in preparation.
 Malcolm’s chapter is available here (download pdf) [or get the entire book here].

 [Sidebar 1] Surnames and climate change